ELee-Wuollet13/React-project-taproom/README.md

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*Determine the license under which this application can be used.
+See below for more details on licensing.*

 Copyright (c) 2016 **_Everett Lee-Wuollet_**